The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DISCUSSION

 Several years before the first detection of a Type I GRB afterglow, \cite{Panaitescu2001} predicted that the discovery and follow-up of Type I GRB afterglows would be a big observational challenge.
 Based on the observational fact that typical Type I GRBs show a fluence more than an order of magnitude smaller than typical Type II GRBs, they predicted that the afterglows should be 10 to 40 times fainter, with radio afterglows hardly detectable and X-ray afterglows giving the best chance for detection.
-Furthermore, a low density external medium, as might be expected from merger progenitor models, would further complicate the chances for follow-up, as would less collimated jets.
+Furthermore, a low density external medium, as might be expected from merger progenitor models \citep[][but see \citealt{Nysewander2009}]{Nakar2007}, would further complicate the chances for follow-up, as would less collimated jets.
+At the beginning of the \emph{Swift} era, \cite{Fan2005} presented further calculations prediciting the magnitudes of Type I GRB afterglows, also coming to the conclusion that they would be significantly fainter than Type II GRB afterglows if merging compact objects were the progenitor (they also discussed two models which produced short-duration GRBs from the collapse of massive stars, these can be ruled out in most cases nowadays).
 Basically, their predictions have been observationally confirmed.
-We have shown, however, that the factor is around 100, not only 10 to 40.
-One reason for this discrepancy is that many \emph{Swift}-detected Type I GRBs have up to orders of magnitude less isotropic energy release than the $5\times10^{51}$ erg \cite{Panaitescu2001} used in their modeling.
-The additional detrimental effects of low density external media \citep[e.g.,][]{Panaitescu2006} and large jet opening angles \citep[e.g.,][]{Grupe050724} have also been shown to play crucial roles\footnote{We caution that the jet opening angle only plays an important role in a comparative sense if a standard jetted energy reservoir is assumed \citep{Frail2001, BFK2003}.
-With the discovery of both intrinsically subluminous \citep[e.g., XRF 060218,][]{Amati060614, Cobb060218, Liang2007a, Pian060218, Soderberg060218} and ``superluminous'' GRBs \citep[e.g., GRB 050820A, GRB 050904 and GRB 070125,][]{Cenko050820A, Tagliaferri2005, Frail050904, Chandra070125, Updike070125}, the idea of a standard energy reservoir for Type II GRBs is untenable \citep[see also][]{Kocevski061028, Liang2008}.
-Furthermore, there is as yet only little evidence of a standard energy reservoir for Type I GRBs \citep[e.g.,][]{Soderberg051221A}.}.
-Even very energetic Type I GRBs at redshifts comparable to typical Type II GRBs, such as GRB 060313 \citep{Roming060313} and GRB 070714B \citep{GrahamGCN070714B, Cenko070429B070714B}, have optical afterglows that are comparable to faint Type II GRB afterglows only.
-The predictions of \cite{Panaitescu2001} concerning radio and X-ray afterglows have also proven to be correct, as only two Type I GRBs have been detected in the radio \citep{Berger050724, Soderberg051221A}, whereas most of those which \emph{Swift} was able to slew to immediately have X-ray afterglows \citep[e.g.,][]{NakarReview}.
+We have shown, however, that the factor is around 210 (130 to 340), not only 10 to 40.
+One reason for this discrepancy is that many \emph{Swift}-detected Type I GRBs have up to orders of magnitude less isotropic energy release than the $5\times10^{51}$ erg \citet[][\citealt{Fan2005} also assumed a similar value]{Panaitescu2001} used in their modeling (of the GRBs with secure redshifts, only two, namely GRB 070714B and GRB 090510, exceed this energy, with GRB 051221A coming close, Table \ref{tabTypeISample}).
+The additional detrimental effects of low density external media \citep[e.g.,][]{Panaitescu2006, Nakar2007} and large jet opening angles \citep[e.g.,][]{Grupe050724} have also been shown to play crucial roles\footnote{We caution that the jet opening angle only plays an important role in a comparative sense if a standard jetted energy reservoir is assumed \citep{Frail2001, BFK2003}.
+With the discovery of both intrinsically subluminous \citep[e.g., XRF 060218,][]{Amati060614, Cobb060218, Liang2007a, Pian060218, Soderberg060218} and ``superluminous'' GRBs \citep[e.g., GRB 050820A, GRB 050904, GRB 070125, GRB 080319B, GRB 090902B and GRB 090926A,][]{Cenko050820A, Tagliaferri2005, Frail050904, Chandra070125, Updike070125, Cenko060418, McBreenLAT, CenkoLAT, Rau090926A}, the idea of a standard energy reservoir for Type II GRBs is untenable \citep[see also][]{Kocevski061028, Liang2008}.
+Furthermore, there is as yet only little evidence of a standard energy reservoir for Type I GRBs \citep[e.g.,][]{Soderberg051221A}, nor that the opening angles of Type I GRBs are significantly larger as an ensemble in comparison to those of Type II GRBs \citep{GaoDai}.}, these values were also overestimated in the assumptions of \cite{Fan2005}.
+Even very energetic Type I GRBs at redshifts comparable to typical Type II GRBs, such as GRB 060313 \citep{Roming060313}, and the aforementioned GRB 070714B and GRB 090510, have optical afterglows that are comparable to faint Type II GRB afterglows only.
+The predictions of \cite{Panaitescu2001} concerning radio and X-ray afterglows have also proven to be correct, as only two Type I GRBs have been detected in the radio \citep{Berger050724, Soderberg051221A}, whereas most of those which \emph{Swift} was able to slew to immediately have X-ray afterglows \citep[e.g.,][]{NakarReview, Nysewander2009}.